We considered this one for a long time: is the woman behind the wallpaper, a woman who our narrator is probably imagining, really a character?

-So, when does this woman emerge, and what characteristics does she have?
+So, let's consider Ms. Wallpaper.
+When does this woman emerge, and what characteristics does she have?
 Obviously, she's strongly entwined with the narrator, so this analysis is also, in some ways, going to be an extended look at the narrator herself, and at the narrator's madness.
 But pretty much nothing in "The Yellow Wallpaper" isn't about the narrator, so we can't avoid coming back to her.

 Let's begin with the wallpaper from whence the creeping woman comes.
 If the title—"The Yellow Wallpaper"—doesn't tip you off that the wallpaper is going to be a central factor in the story, the narrator's lengthy paragraphs of description should convince you.
 The paper's pattern is both "dull enough to confuse the eye in following" and "pronounced enough to constantly irritate" (5); the color is "repellant, almost revolting" (5).
 The wallpaper traps the narrator's attention by being simultaneously too irregular to ignore and too ugly to enjoy.